The official blog of the Lung Institute.

 One of those people is Herbert K., of Dallas, Texas, whose last name is abbreviated for medical privacy.
 Herbert stated that when he first got up in the morning, he could not walk from the bedroom to the kitchen without having to stop and lean on the counter to catch his breath.

-After receiving stem cell therapy at the Lung Institute, Herbert and his wife noticed improvements, reporting that Herbert and his wife walk a mile at least three days a week.
+After receiving cellular therapy at the Lung Institute, Herbert and his wife noticed improvements, reporting that Herbert and his wife walk a mile at least three days a week.

 “I walked out one morning and said ‘I can breathe,’” Herbert said.
 “It has just gotten better from that point on.”

-The Lung Institute operates stem cell treatment clinics in Nashville, TN; Pittsburgh, PA; Scottsdale, AZ; Tampa, FL and Dallas, TX.
-If you or someone you know is interested in learning more about stem cell therapy, and the Lung Institute, please contact us or call (800) 729-3065.
+The Lung Institute operates cellular therapy clinics in Nashville, TN; Pittsburgh, PA; Scottsdale, AZ; Tampa, FL and Dallas, TX.
+If you or someone you know is interested in learning more about cellular therapy, and the Lung Institute, please contact us or call (800) 729-3065.